thatshubham/AdDetect/README.md

 - Change the background of ads to the color red.
 - Append `"in 2021"` to the search queries.
-- DIsplay the number of ads of the open search tab in the extension popup.
+- Display the number of ads of the open search tab in the extension popup.

 ## Installation